DC | MD | VA Military Medical Malpractice Attorney

 - Military dependents (such as a spouse) who were harmed due to negligence by a military medical facility or military healthcare professional

-- Active-duty soldiers with a dependent who was harmed by a military medical facility or military healthcare professional (for instance, a soldier whose wife dies due to military medical malpractice can file a lawsuit)
+- Active-duty soldiers with a dependent who was harmed by a military medical facility or military healthcare professional (for instance, a soldier whose wife dies due to medical malpractice can file a lawsuit)

-Common Types of Medical Malpractice at Military Medical Facilities
+Common Types of Military Medical Malpractice

 When it comes to military medical malpractice lawsuits, some of the most common types of negligence include: